jdc-cunningham/modular-pi-cam/DEVLOG.md

 Next month will be rough, I'll be short on money again damn

 Applying to jobs has not been going well so far, no responses

+7:16 PM

+Damn...
+I'm running out of steam

+Need to get more done today, something from the list

+I may not get the printing done for the new lens since that takes a while, each part is like 3-5 hrs

+7:22 PM

+Gonna take a break, damn... lost momentum ugh...